 This course is a major within the Bachelor of Engineering (Honours) degree.

-Metallurgical engineers mostly work in converting raw metals and minerals into more useable formats, such as converting iron ore and coal into steel.
-They extract, refine and recycle metals and minerals that are used in many areas of everyday life, including energy production, food production, housing and transportation.
+Metallurgical engineers work substantially in converting raw metals and minerals into more useable formats, such as converting iron ore and coal into steel.
+They extract, refine and recycle resources that are used in everyday life – including energy production, food production, housing and transportation.

-In this major you will learn to design, develop, optimise and manage the operation of metallurgical processing plants that transform low-value raw materials into useful, high-value mineral and metal products – and in an economical and environmentally responsible way.
+In this course, you will learn to design, develop, optimise and manage the operation of metallurgical processing plants, transforming low-value raw materials into high-value mineral and metal products in an efficient and environmentally responsible way.

 Double degrees